fusonic/amazon-dash-buttons/README.md

 You can also find the file here well formated on [Github](https://github.com/fusonic/amazon-dash-buttons/blob/master/files/opt/dash-button/scripts/providers/README.md).
 ### Contribute
 #### Add a new Provider
-To add new Provider you must create a JavaScript file in files/opt/dash-button/scripts/providers/providerName.js and register the provider as a module.
+To add a new provider you must create a JavaScript file in files/opt/dash-button/scripts/providers/providerName.js and register the provider as a module.

 ```javascript
 module.exports = {